yayyy-tech/snowball/replit.md

 ## Overview

 Snowball is a retirement planning web application designed for Indian users aged 25-40.
-The platform helps users create personalized retirement roadmaps by collecting financial data through a multi-step onboarding questionnaire and generating detailed investment recommendations, corpus calculations, and asset allocation strategies.
+The platform helps users create personalized retirement roadmaps by collecting financial data through a streamlined 6-step onboarding questionnaire and generating detailed investment recommendations, corpus calculations, and asset allocation strategies.
 The application provides smart mutual fund, bond, and gold ETF suggestions tailored to individual risk profiles and financial goals, with calculations based on India's tax regime.

 ## User Preferences